 ‘We are in trouble.’
-Global carbon emissions reached a new record high in 2018.
+Global carbon emissions reached a record high in 2018.

 But officials and analysts alike point out that the United States is not doing its part to combat global warming.
 “We would also love to see the United States embrace its responsibilities by returning to the Paris climate deal,” said Yang of the NRDC.

-Despite the overwhelming challenges, Patricia Espinosa, executive secretary of the United Nations Framework Convention on Climate Change, still holds high hopes for the talks in Poland.
+Despite the overwhelming challenges, Patricia Espinosa, executive secretary of the U.N.
+Framework Convention on Climate Change, still holds high hopes for the talks in Poland.

 “I’m an optimist because of human nature,” Espinosa said in an interview.
-She suspects the spate of ominous climate news might have spurred a sort of tipping point, where societies begin demanding aggressive actions from their leaders to stave off the most disastrous effects of climate change.
+She suspects the spate of ominous climate news might have prompted a tipping point at which societies begin demanding aggressive actions from their leaders to stave off the most disastrous effects of climate change.

 “I think we have kind of reached the limit,” she said.
 “When we are facing the limit, I think we need to come up with something more creative, more ambitious, stronger and bolder.”

-Lyric Li contributed to this story from Beijing.
+Lyric Li in Beijing contributed to this report.